 The ICANN website provides access to the following resources:

 This multi-jurisdictional resources offers in-depth, practitioner-written summaries of national laws and regulations that govern the domain name registration process and the resolution of disputes over domain names for selected jurisdictions.
-Begin by selecting "domains and domain names" from the Practice Areas menu.
+Begin by selecting "Tech" as the Work Area.
+After the page refreshes, select "Domains and Domain Names."
 Then select a jurisdiction or use the comparison tool to compare laws across multiple jurisdictions.